- Still the default option

 “Hard Brexit” / No Deal

-Hard Brexit is intended to refer to the UK leaving the EU without a deal on 31 October 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020) or perhaps after an extension.
+Hard Brexit is intended to refer to the UK leaving the EU without a deal on 31 December 2020 or perhaps after an extension.
 It would be in the nature of a very big bang.
 There would be a sudden rupture of the basic legal fabric of the EU and UK with multiple effects each having further unpredictable knock-on secondary and further effects.

 Unilateral steps may be taken by each much as happened to a significant extent already, reflected in both the EU and UK “no-deal” notices.
 On the other hand, there is also the scenario of a trade war, in which steps which could be taken to facilitate business in particular sectors are not undertaken or are held back from being undertaken as part of the tactics of each side in seeking to reach its desired outcome.
 For all practical purposes, a hard Brexit even with mitigations, is likely to be severe.

 Customs Duties and Procedures